Rastercar/email-dispatcher/readme.md

 A postgres db is used to store the sent emails and their events

 ### TODO (to release v1.0)
+- docker and docker docs
 - document dev setup
-- docker and docker docs
 - document required postgres, aws ses, rabbitmq setup
+- document jaeger and jaeger setup
+- document DTOS (async api ?)
+- create a logo ?
 - create a example consumer repository
-- create a logo ?
-- document jaeger and jaeger setup
 - finish basic functionality
-- document DTOS (async api ?)
 - gracefull shutdown
-- send rejection cause on a sendEmail rejected event
 - rate limiting
-- handlebars templates support,